|Enroll | Register | Get Transcripts | Email | Online Tools|

 In meeting the unit requirements, courses in which grades of D, F, or NC were received may be repeated.
 Under special circumstances, courses that have been completed with a grade of “C” or better may be repeated; however, the units will not be counted.

 Student athletes who plan to transfer prior to receiving an AA degree should meet with the athletic counselor and verify eligibility status for transfer based on past work and test scores from high school.
 Those students who wish to seek financial assistance and be eligible for competition must meet minimum NCAA requirements.
 Students are encouraged to contact the college to which they wish to transfer.

 San Joaquin Delta College observes all recruiting regulations of the California Community College Athletic Association (CCCAA), the governing body of California Community College intercollegiate athletics.
 In accordance with these regulations, athletic recruitment of any individual residing outside the College’s recruiting boundaries is prohibited.
 Likewise, any student of another California Community College, regardless of residence, shall not be athletically recruited.
 San Joaquin Delta College recruiting area is composed of San Joaquin County and the neighboring community college districts that share a common boundary.
 Student athletes who reside outside the recruiting boundaries of San Joaquin Delta College must make “first contact” with the College.
-Please call the San Joaquin Delta College Athletic Office at (209) 954-5176 for more information on athletic eligibility.
+See Constitution and Bylaws for the California Community College Association.
+Please call the San Joaquin Delta College Athletic Office at (209) 954-5194 for more information on athletic eligibility.

 San Joaquin Delta College